Meet the Maternity Team

 Here is our guide to who you may meet:

 Our wards are managed by a senior sister, who can be identified by their uniform.
-They work as part of a team leading and managing the ward to ensure the highest standards of midwifery and obstetric-led care is provided to meet the requirements of women and their families at all times.
-They will expect to see that all women, visitors and staff are treated with the utmost courtesy, dignity and respect.
+They work as part of a team leading and managing the wards to ensure the highest standards of care are provided.
+They will expect to see that all service users, visitors and staff are treated with the utmost courtesy, dignity and respect.
 You can ask to see the senior sister if you have any concerns.

 Midwives